 “What do I hate most about my industry?”

 However, most major innovations come from those outside the industry.
-We all have experienced a lot of industries: real estate, hospitality, health care and many more.
-Focus finding problems within a single industry, or even better, a certain segment of an industry.
+We all have experienced a lot of industries: real estate, hospitality, health care, and many more.
+Focus on finding problems within a single industry, or even better, a certain segment of an industry.
 For example, you could focus on any of the subsegments of hospitality: hospitality -> restaurants -> menus.

-“What is the biggest problems with menus?”
+“What are the biggest problems with menus?”

 It’s vitally important to narrow your focus as much as possible.
 It’s ok to start broad, but you’ll probably find more solutions to a more narrow problem.

-Ask the question:
+Ask the question with TSI:

 “What emerging technologies will become dominant in 3-5 years?”

-Once you identify 2-3 emerging technologies, you can apply this to solving specific problems as described above.
+Once you identify 2-3 emerging technologies, you can apply this to solving specific problems described above.
 For example, you can ask: